|

 Spectators are welcome

 Myhre Equine Complex GRAB A TOW AND GO!
 Ski Joring is a fast growing family friendly sport.
-Tack up and clip into your skis for this family and friends sport.
+Tack up and clip into your skis or snowboard for this family-and-friends sport.
 You will find races held in both the United States and Canada.
-The courses range from straight, J hook and horseshoe shape.
-They consist of cones to weave around, jousting rings to spear through with your arm and 3 jumps for the skier to negotiate.
+The courses range from straight, to J-hook, to horseshoe shape.
+They consist of cones to weave around, jousting rings to spear through with your arm, and 3 jumps for the skier to negotiate.
 The course is timed with a time penalty for missed obstacles.
 The different divisions enable you to take this sport from a youngster just starting out on skis to the extreme skier with the need for speed.
 Register for our Clinic and learn how it’s done.
-Skiers will learn from a professional ski instructor how to dally their rope and effectively maneuver the course.
-Riders will bring their horses and work with trainers teaching the horse to accept a skier.
-The Rider will also learn how to set their skier up for pending obstacles.
-If you need a skier or a rider we will match you with one or more at the clinic.
-So if you enjoy the cheer of encouragement from a crowd of spectators and fun in the snow come join us!
-Hot food and drinks will be available.
-All proceeds will benefit Dover High School CTC Equine Program.
-For more information call or Myhre Equine or visit NESJA.com. |
+Skiers will learn from a professional ski instructor how to dally their ropes and effectively maneuver the course.
+Riders will bring their horses and work with trainers teaching the horses to accept a skier.
+The Riders will also learn how to set their skiers up for pending obstacles.
+If you need a skier or a rider, we will match you with one or more at the clinic.
+Spectators welcome to come give cheer of encouragement!
+For more information please call High Knoll Equestrian 603-335-4343 or visit NESJA.com.
+Registration forms can be download as a .pdf here or as a .doc here.

 |